Dettorer/hector/README.md

 all placeholders (values surrounded by chevrons `<>`) by actual relevant values for your context (please remove the chevrons when you do so).

-You can then launch it with nodejs, for example in a terminal on Linux:
+You can then launch the `run.js` file with nodejs, for example in a terminal on Linux:

 ```
-$ node hector.js
+$ node run.js
 ```